You are tuned to the most listened-to radio talk show in America, heard at over 600 great radio stations, hosted by me, Rushlin Boy.

 Stay with us.

-We just it just missed it.
+We just missed it.

 You had to prepare for it.

-Nobody, nobody's religion could actually have the things in scripture that he was citing and you found out everything he said was there.
+Nobody, nobody's religion could actually have the things in scripture that he was citing.

 Do you think we still take it seriously?

-We're taking it less seriously I think there was a time right after nine eleven uh probably I I put it about eighteen months probably into the Iraq operation, so longer than that, uh, that I think we really were taking it seriously and we certainly changed our enforcement method.
+I think there was a time right after 9-11, probably I put it about 18 months, probably into the Iraq operation, so longer than that, that I think we really were taking it seriously.

-The Justice Department still had a role but it was much more subordinate.
+The Justice Department still had a role, but it was much more subordinate.

-The military was out front which it needed to be in that phase but there was a realization that it needed to be a wholesale government approach.
+But there was a realization that it needed to be a wholesale government approach.

-But when I read things like you know what we've heard in the last few days about how we're getting guidance inside the government about purging our lexicon of saying things like jihadism and mujahideen and uh and the like and wait wait wait wait who's getting what guidance who the who in the government's sending this out to who?
+But when I read things like what we've heard in the last few days about how we're getting guidance inside the government about purging our lexicon of saying things like jihadism and mujahideen and the like.

-Well the reporting that's uh come out since I guess it was about April twenty fourth is that the internal thinking at least in parts of the administration and this is something the State Department has pushed for a long time is that we make a mistake calling jihadism jihadism because there are all kinds of jihad uh not just forcible jihad this is uh so the thinking goes and and by the way while there may be all kinds of jihad jihad is a military concept.
+Well, the reporting that's come out since I guess it was about April 24th is that the internal thinking, at least in parts of the administration, and this is something the State Department has pushed for a long time, is that we make a mistake calling jihadism jihadism because there are all kinds of jihad, not just forcible jihad.

-That's how it grew up that's the reason there is a Muslim world in the first place.
+That's the reason there is a Muslim world in the first place.

 So what are we supposed to call them?

-which is that you can't take the Islam out of Islamic terror, and that the main cause of this is not democracy or lack of democracy or ancient hatreds or the economy, poverty, or whatever our excuse is this week.
+which is that you can take the Islam out of Islamic terror, and that the main cause of this is not democracy or lack of democracy or ancient hatreds or the economy, poverty, or whatever our excuse is this week.

 This is driven by doctrine.